scott-shubert/Neptune-Firefox-Fork/README.md

 <h1 align="center"><strong>Neptune Firefox</strong></h1>

 **Instructions:**

-- This theme is compatible with the latest release of Firefox and works on both Windows and macOS.
+- This theme is compatible with the latest release of Firefox and works on Windows.
+Adapted to have a more Windows like look, with updated dev tools font colors.
-- To enable adaptive colors, you need to install the **[Adaptive Tab Bar Color](https://addons.mozilla.org/firefox/addon/adaptive-tab-bar-colour)** extension.

 <img src="info/preview.png" alt="Preview Image" width="800px">